aws/eks-anywhere/docs/content/en/docs/clustermgmt/nodes/vmotion.md

 * **Node network configuration stability**

-The IP address, subnet mask, and default gateway of each EKS-A node must remain unchanged during the vMotion process.
-Any modifications to the IP address configuration can cause communication failures between the EKS-A nodes, pods, and the control plane, leading to disruptions in EKS-A cluster operations.
+  The IP address, subnet mask, and default gateway of each EKS Anywhere node must remain unchanged during the vMotion process.
+Any modifications to the IP address configuration can cause communication failures between the EKS Anywhere nodes, pods, and the control plane, leading to disruptions in EKS Anywhere  cluster operations.

 5. **EKS-A Configuration Stabiltiy**